pjaskulski/scans-and-transcriptions/README.md

 ![Screen](/doc/screen_htr_ger.png)

-Can Gemini read documents from the early 17^(th) century?
+Can modern OCR/LLM models read documents from the early 17^(th) century?
 A specialist should assess the number of errors and distortions – below is an example of a [letter](https://polona2.pl/item/list-marcina-glogowskiego-do-macieja-lubienskiego-8-luty-1608,OTIzNzMwMTA/0/#info:metadata) from 1608 (Marcin Głogowski to Maciej Łubieński).

 ![Screen](/doc/screen_glogowski_1608.jpg)

 The 'test' folder contains sample scans and transcripts, including scans of manuscripts and typescripts from the 18th, 19th and 20th centuries, as well as old prints from the 18th century.
 Most of the documents are in Polish.

-Please note that access to the Gemini Pro 3 model via API **is subject to a fee**, as stated on the Google pricing page.
+Please note that access to cloud providers via API **may be subject to a fee**, according to each provider's current pricing.

-The Gemini model was involved in the application programming :-)
+AI models were involved in the application programming :-)

 The project was carried out at the Digital History Lab of the Institute of History at the Polish Academy of Sciences [https://ai.ihpan.edu.pl](https://ai.ihpan.edu.pl).